-The Company's failure to successfully market its ZCITY platform could result in adverse financial consequences.
+Our failure to successfully market our ZCITY App could result in adverse financial consequences.

-The Company believes that continuing to strengthen its ZCITY platform is critical to achieving widespread acceptance of the Company, particularly in light of the competitive nature of the Company's market.
-Promoting and positioning its ZCITY platform will depend largely on the success of the Company's marketing efforts and the ability of the Company to provide high quality services.
-In order to promote its ZCITY platform, the Company will need to increase its marketing budget and otherwise increase its financial commitment to creating and maintaining brand loyalty among users.
-There can be no assurance that ZCITY platform promotion activities will yield increased revenues or that any such revenues would offset the expenses incurred by the Company in building its ZCITY platform.
-Further, there can be no assurance that any new users attracted to the Company will conduct transactions over the ZCITY platform on a regular basis.
-If the Company fails to promote and maintain its brand or incurs substantial expenses in an attempt to promote and maintain its brand or if the Company's existing or future strategic relationships fail to promote the ZCITY platform or increase awareness, the Company's business, results of operations and financial condition would be materially adversely affected.
+We believe that continuing to strengthen our ZCITY App is critical to achieving our widespread acceptance, particularly in light of the competitive nature of our market.
+Promoting and positioning our ZCITY App will depend largely on the success of our marketing efforts and our ability to provide high quality services.
+In order to promote our ZCITY App, we will need to increase our marketing budget and otherwise increase our financial commitment to creating and maintaining brand loyalty among users.
+There can be no assurance that ZCITY App promotion activities will yield increased revenues or that any such revenues would offset the expenses incurred by us in building our ZCITY App.
+Further, there can be no assurance that any new users attracted to us will conduct transactions over the ZCITY App on a regular basis.
+If we fail to promote and maintain our brand or incur substantial expenses in an attempt to promote and maintain our brand or if our existing or future strategic relationships fail to promote the ZCITY App or increase awareness, our business, results of operations and financial condition would be materially adversely affected.

-The Company may not be able to successfully develop and promote new products or services which could result in adverse financial consequences.
+We may not be able to successfully develop and promote new products or services which could result in adverse financial consequences.

-The Company plans to expand its operations by developing and promoting new or complementary services, products or transaction formats or expanding the breadth and depth of services.
-There can be no assurance that the Company will be able to expand its operations in a cost-effective or timely manner or that any such efforts will maintain or increase overall market acceptance.
-Furthermore, any new business or service launched by the Company that is not favorably received by consumers could damage the Company's reputation and diminish the value of its brand.
-Expansion of the Company's operations in this manner would also require significant additional expenses and development, operations and other resources and would strain the Company's management, financial and operational resources.
-The lack of market acceptance of such services or the Company's inability to generate satisfactory revenues from such expanded services to offset their cost could have a material adverse effect on the Company's business, results of operations and financial condition.
+We plan to expand our operations by developing and promoting new or complementary services, products or transaction formats or expanding the breadth and depth of services.
+There can be no assurance that we will be able to expand our operations in a cost-effective or timely manner or that any such efforts will maintain or increase overall market acceptance.
+Furthermore, any new business or service launched by us that is not favorably received by consumers could damage our reputation and diminish the value of our brand.
+Expansion of our operations in this manner would also require significant additional expenses and development, operations and other resources and would strain our management, financial and operational resources.
+The lack of market acceptance of such services or our inability to generate satisfactory revenues from such expanded services to offset their cost could have a material adverse effect on our business, results of operations and financial condition.

-In addition, if we are unable to keep up with changes in technology and new hardware, software and services offerings, for example, by providing the appropriate training to out account managers, sales technology specialists, engineers and consultants to enable them to effectively sell and deliver such new offerings to customers, our business, results of operations, or financial condition could be adversely affected.
+In addition, if we are unable to keep up with changes in technology and new hardware, software and services offerings, for example, by providing the appropriate training to out account managers, sales technology specialists, engineers and consultants to enable them to effectively sell and deliver such new offerings to customers, our business, results of operations or financial condition could be adversely affected.

-A decline in the demand for goods and services of the merchants included in the ZCITY platform could result in adverse financial consequences.
+A decline in the demand for goods and services of the merchants included in the ZCITY App could result in adverse financial consequences.

-The Company expects to derive most of its revenues from fees from successfully completed transactions on its consumer facing platforms.
-The Company's future revenues will depend upon continued demand for the types of goods and services that are offered by the merchants that are included on such platforms.
-Any decline in demand for the goods offered through the Company's services as a result of changes in consumer trends could have a material adverse effect on the Company's business, results of operations and financial condition.
+We expect to derive most of our revenues from fees from successfully completed transactions on our consumer facing platforms.
+Our future revenues will depend upon continued demand for the types of goods and services that are offered by the merchants that are included on such platforms.
+Any decline in demand for the goods offered through our services as a result of changes in consumer trends could have a material adverse effect on our business, results of operations and financial condition.

-The effective operation of the Company's platform is dependent on technical infrastructure and certain third-party service providers.
+The effective operation of our platform is dependent on technical infrastructure and certain third-party service providers.